gotree94/turtlebot3/eng/08_autonomous_driving.md

 > **NOTE** : Change the navigation parameters in the **turtlebot3/turtlebot3_navigation2/param/buger_cam** file.
 If you slam and make a new map, Place the new map in the turtlebot3_autorace package at **/turtlebot3_autorace/turtlebot3_autorace_tunnel/map/** .

-1. Close all terminals or terminate them withCtrl+C
+1. Close all terminals or terminate them with `Ctrl + C`

 2. Open a new terminal and launch the Autorace Gazebo simulation.
 ```